Community & Public

 Horizon

-HORIZON represents the journey of humankind through time, how we have discovered our place in the universe through what we see, and how that view has changed through time as we go beyond the limit of our horizon.
+‘Horizon’ follows the journey of humankind through time, how we have discovered our place in the universe through what we see, and how that view has changed as we go beyond the limit of our horizon.

-With mathematics as the core structure and language of the universe, HORIZON suggests how its voice has been heard & interpreted through the tides of time.
-Beginning with the scientific teachings of the English 13th century polymath Robert Grosseteste and journeying to 21st century imagery from the Jet Propulsion Laboratories at NASA, we see how our knowledge is shaped by the horizon of our viewpoint, by what is visible and invisible to us, and how we still seek answers from where we stand on how we should live.
+Beginning with the scientific teachings of the English medieval polymath Robert Grosseteste and journeying to 21st century satellite explorations at the Jet Propulsion Laboratories, NASA, we see how our knowledge is shaped by the horizon of our viewpoint, by what is visible and invisible to us, and how we still seek answers on how we should live.

 Victorian Speed of Light